Table of Contents

 3. Status of Student Pending Hearing and Appeal

-A student’s status shall not be changed prior to hearing an appeal unless there is reasonable cause to believe that the student’s status (for example, his or her continued presence in the classroom) poses a danger to others or will disrupt the educational process.
+A student’s status shall not be changed prior to hearing an appeal unless there is reasonable cause to believe that the student’s status (for example, their continued presence in the classroom) poses a danger to others or will disrupt the educational process.
 The decision to alter a student’s status pending hearing and appeal will be made by the responsible dean.

 4. Forms of Discipline